KbaHaxor/WebHacking/BurpSuite/Configuration.md

 11. J2EEScan - The goal of this extension is to improve the test coverage during web application penetration tests on J2EE applications.
 It adds some new test cases and new strategies to discover different kind of J2EE vulnerabilities.
 12. JSON Beautifier - This extension adds a new tab to Burp's HTTP message viewer to beautify JSON content.
 13. JSON Decoder - This extension adds a new tab to Burp's HTTP message editor, and displays JSON messages in decoded form.
-14. Meth0DmAN - This extension helps with testing HTTP methods.
-It generates custom Burp Intruder payloads based on the site map, allowing quick identification of several HTTP method issues.
-15. Reflcted File Download Checker - This extension checks for reflected file downloads.
 16. Reflected Parameters - This extension monitors traffic and looks for request parameter values (longer than 3 characters) that are reflected in the response.
 17. Retire.js - This extension integrates Burp with the Retire.js repository to find vulnerable JavaScript libraries.
 18. Software Vulnerability Scanner - This extension scans for vulnerabilities in detected software versions using the Vulners.com API
 19. XSS Validator - This extension sends responses to a locally-running XSS-Detector server, powered by either Phantom.js and/or Slimer.js
-20. WAFDetect - This extension passively detects the presence of a web application firewall (WAF) from HTTP responses.